mojtaba-peyrovi/Coursera-Data-Mining/data-visualization/README.md

 There are some techniques for getting people to see some shapes bigger, or birghter, or smaller, etc. based on perceptual delusion. this section was so interesting : "[Perceiving Two Dimensions](https://www.coursera.org/learn/datavisualization/lecture/BuZbn/1-3-5-perceiving-two-dimensions)"

 In order to use 3d visualization, we tend to use them as minimal as possible, instead using 2d but onyl if it's necessary we will use 3d.

+### Week 2: Visualization of Numerical Data

+Data visualization has 3 layers:
+1) **Data Layer:** obtaining and collecting data, and making sure the data is in proper format, and also having some aggregation and analysis on it.
+2) **Mappling Layer:** associating the appropriate geometry with corresponding data channels, and analysis.
+3) **Graphics Layer:** Conversion of geometries into graphical image decorations in a displayable way.

+__Data Types:__ There are different types of data that we can see in the photo called: data-types.jpg

+Ordered: means you can be 1 is greater than 2 or unodrdered means circle can't be greater that rectangle.

+there are 3 important types of data 1) Nominal   2) ordered 3) quantitative

+__Data Mapping:__ when we mapp data we figure out how to convert data into some primitive graphics that we can display and it depends on our understanding of data and the graphics.

+let's learn how to mapp quantitative data:  photo: mapping-quantitative-values-1.jpg

+__Ordinal values:__ categorical data we don't know how much they are greater that each other but we know some of them are greater that the others. like shirt sizes.

+__Nominal values:__ categorical data we  know how much they are greater that each other but we know some of them are greater that the others.
+(photo: mapping-quantitative-ordinal-nominal.jpg)

+**Bar Charts:** in bar charts we have discrete data as X and quantitative data as Y.

+**Line Charts:** It's useful to have to for showing quantitative values for both X and Y. X better to be independent and Y dependent.

+**Scatter plot:** It can be used when we want to show quantitative, independent data for bot X,Y.

+**Gantt Chart:** looks like horizontal bar charts but its use is mostly to show consequent data and showing progress.
+It is also independent-independent. the X is mostly used for time.

+** Tables:** used for discrete per discrete view. when we have X and Y independent.